Stroud (UK Parliament constituency): Boundaries

+In order to bring the electorate within the permitted range, northern areas, including the communities of Bisley, Hardwicke and Painswick, were transferred to the newly created constituency of North Cotswolds.
+Wotton-under-Edge was added from The Cotswolds (abolished 2024).

 Constituency profile

 Stroud lies south of Gloucester, between the two larger Gloucestershire constituencies of The Cotswolds and Forest of Dean.
 Its east climbs the Cotswold Hills but Stroud is both smaller and more industrialised than east and west neighbours.

 Most of the seat is rural or semi-rural with a middle belt that has a group of urbanised villages, including Caincross, Cam and Rodborough, with the main towns part of the West Country textile manufacturing heritage.
 The major market towns include Stroud itself, Dursley in the south, and the smaller towns of Berkeley (which has a smaller electorate than Chalford, but more facilities), Stonehouse and Nailsworth.

 In November 2012, unemployment was 2.1%, compared to the national average of 3.8%.